 Late onset VKDB is seen in babies up to 6 months old.
 This form is also more common in babies who did not receive a vitamin K shot.
 Risk factors include:

 - low levels of vitamin K in breast milk

 - biliary atresia, which causes slow bile flow

 - chronic diarrhea

-The outlook is good for infants with early-onset or classic disease symptoms.
-However, late-onset can be more serious.
-There is a higher rate of life-threatening intracranial bleeding.
+The outlook is good for infants with early onset or classic onset disease symptoms.
+However, late onset VKDB can be more serious.
+It poses a higher risk of life-threatening intracranial bleeding.
 This involves bleeding in the skull, which can cause brain damage or death.

 To learn more about your baby’s specific diagnosis, treatment options, and outlook, talk to your doctor.